kantorovich/kantorovich-site/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 68  # Order that this section will appear.

-title = "Members"
-subtitle = "The current activities of KI are being supported by the following grants and members"
+title = "Kantorovich Initiative Members" subtitle = "The current activities of KI are being supported by grants from the [Pacific Institute for the Mathematical Sciences](https://www.pims.math.ca) and the [National Science Foundation](https://nsf.org)"

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups = ["Principal Investigators",
-                 "Researchers",
-                 "PIMS CRG - The Pacific Interdisciplinary Hub on Optimal Transport", "NSF",
+                 "Members",
                  "Grad Students",
                  "Support",
                  "Visitors",